xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2025-12-20-all-thats-left-of-you-goblinviolence-chigaki-death-metro-and-chromatin-at-spit.md

 ![chromatin](/images/chrom1.jpeg)

 After a break between bands, it was time for Chigaki Death Metro, an emoviolence band from Adelaide/Kaurna, to play.
 Their set was much anticipated thanks to their newest release, [10 Songs](https://chigakideathmetro.bandcamp.com/album/10-songs), coming out just the day before.
+Their live performance reflected the sassy and violent sound of the record, which a number of people who talked to me compared to the likes of The Great Redneck Hope.

 ![chigaki](/images/1-25.jpg)